Excitations in the Higher Lattice Gauge Theory Model for Topological Phases I: Overview: Condensation and confinement

-In this model, we find that some of the point particles are confined.
-This means that when we create a pair of point excitations it costs energy to separate them.
-Firstly, some of the blob excitations are confined.
-Recall from Section \ref{Section_Blob_Excitations_1} that the blob ribbon operator multiplies plaquettes pierced by a ribbon by an element of $E$.
-This element takes the form $g \rhd e$, where $g$ is some element which varies from plaquette to plaquette and whose precise value is not important for this discussion (as we shall see shortly).
+For the blob excitations, the mechanism for this confinement is the plaquette terms.
+Recall from Section \ref{Section_Blob_Excitations_1} that the blob ribbon operator $B^e(t)$ multiplies each plaquette $p$ pierced by the ribbon by an element $[g(s.p(t)-v_0(p))^{-1} \rhd e^{\pm 1}]$ of $E$.
 In addition to exciting the blobs at the ends of the ribbon, this action may excite the plaquettes that are pierced by the ribbon.
-Recall from Section \ref{Section_Hamiltonian_Model} that the plaquette term (see Figure \ref{plaquette_term_bigon_1}) does not just depend on edge elements, but also on the surface label of that plaquette.
-In particular it depends on the surface label through the map $\partial$, as illustrated by Figure \ref{plaquette_term_bigon_1}.
-Recall from Section \ref{Section_HLGT} that $\partial$ is a group homomorphism from $E$ to $G$, so it associates each element of $E$ to an element of $G$ (and in particular an element of the image of $\partial$, $\partial(E)$).
-For a plaquette $p$, the plaquette term projects onto states for which the plaquette label $e_p$ and the path label $g_p$ of the boundary of the plaquette are related by $\partial(e_p)g_p=1_G$.
-Therefore if our ribbon operator changes $\partial(e_p)$ for the plaquettes that it pierces, it will excite those plaquettes.
-Because the blob ribbon operator labelled by an element $e \in E$ multiplies the plaquette label $e_p$ of any plaquette $p$ pierced by the ribbon by an element of the form $g \rhd e$ (or the inverse), the ribbon operator changes $\partial(e_p)$ when $\partial(g \rhd e)$ is non-trivial.
-Because of the Peiffer condition Equation \ref{P1}, $\partial(g \rhd e)= g \partial(e)g^{-1}$, and so $\partial(g \rhd e)$ is the identity element when $\partial(e)=1_G$ regardless of the value of $g$.
-That means that the blob ribbon operator will change $\partial(e_p)$ for each plaquette $p$ pierced by the ribbon precisely when $e$ is outside the kernel of $\partial$ (and so will excite these plaquettes).
-This means that the blob ribbon operators whose labels are outside the kernel will excite a series of plaquettes along the ribbon, with the energy cost associated to this growing with the length of the ribbon.
-That is, the blob excitations produced by ribbon operators with label outside the kernel of $\partial$ are confined, while those produced by ribbon operators with label in the kernel are not.
-Because the mechanism of this confinement is via the plaquette terms (which enforce fake-flatness), if we restrict to fake-flat configurations (Case 3 in Table \ref{Table_Cases_intro}), we must not allow the confined blob excitations, which violate fake-flatness.
-Note that it may at first seem surprising that certain violations of the projector terms (the blob terms here) are associated with violations of other projector terms, given that these projectors commute.
-However commutation and independence are not the same.
-A simple counterexample is the pair of projectors $P_1$ and $P_2=1-P_1$.
-These commute and so share eigenvectors, but the eigenvalues of these eigenvectors are always different for the two projectors, indicating that the projectors are not independent.
+This is because the plaquette term projects onto states for which the plaquette label $e_p$ and the path label $g_p$ of the boundary of the plaquette are related by $\partial(e_p)g_p=1_G$.
+If the ribbon operator changes $\partial(e_p)$ for the plaquettes that it pierces, it will excite those plaquettes.
+This occurs when $\partial(g(s.p(t)-v_0(p))^{-1} \rhd e)$ is non-trivial.
+The Peiffer condition Equation \ref{P1} states that $\partial(g \rhd e)= g \partial(e)g^{-1}$, and so $\partial(g(s.p(t)-v_0(p))^{-1} \rhd e)$ is the identity element when $\partial(e)=1_G$ regardless of the value of $g(s.p(t)-v_0(p))$.
+That is, the blob ribbon operator $B^e(t)$ excites every plaquette it pierces when $e$ is outside the kernel of $\partial$.
+In this case, the ribbon operator has an energetic cost that grows linearly with the length of the ribbon and so the associated blob excitations are confined.
+Note that for Case 3 in Table \ref{Table_Cases_intro}, where we exclude states that excite the plaquette terms from the Hilbert space, we must not allow the confined blob excitations.